-This update addresses common items of ongoing cases that have come before the Landmark Commission.
-This includes items like sidewalk dining, rooftop access, signage, doors, windows, and storefronts.
+This update addresses common items of ongoing cases that have come before the Landmark Commission including items like sidewalk dining, rooftop access, signage, doors, windows, and storefronts.

 This project was funded through a generous grant by the Ohio History Connection.
-A draft review of the guidelines will be conducted by the Ohio History Connection.
+A draft review of the guidelines was conducted by the Ohio History Connection.